 What to do when bathing an 8- week old German Shepherd

 An 8- week old German Shepherd does not need a bath regularly.
 They rarely get dirty.
-German Shepherd experts say that there is no need to bathe your puppy because their skin is soft and vulnerable.
-It is only when your puppy is really dirty that you should bathe them.
+You should bathe your puppy once in a while when he is really dirty.
 It is recommended that you rinse your puppy with warm water, once in a while.

 Use a small amount of shampoo and rub it on your puppy, softly, starting from their back.
 Rinse them off with warm water until there is no shampoo residue.
 Let the puppy shake off the water, brush them, and their towel up.